Pat LaFontaine: Junior

-NHL career
+NHL

 On October 1, 1981, the New York Islanders traded Bob Lorimer and Dave Cameron to the Colorado Rockies for the Rockies' (later market rival New Jersey Devils') first-round draft pick in 1983; LaFontaine was selected by the Islanders in the first round as the third pick overall in the 1983 NHL entry draft with that pick.
 After representing the United States in the 1984 Winter Olympics in Sarajevo, Yugoslavia, LaFontaine joined the Islanders in time for the 1984 Stanley Cup Final.
 His arrival was concurrent with the beginning of the end of the Islanders' dynasty, as the team was steeped deep in aging veterans.
 The Islanders lost in the Stanley Cup Final that year to the Edmonton Oilers, ending the team's run of consecutive Stanley Cup championships at four.
 LaFontaine had a strong performance, scoring two third-period goals during the Islanders' 5–2 loss to the Oilers in the fifth and deciding game of the series.